 P.O.
 Box 1498

 Blythewood, SC 29016-0040

 The purpose of this report is to verify that all vehicles were properly insured at the time of the crash.

 Drafting a Personal Accident Report

 When the police respond to the scene of your accident, it may be tempting to let them draft the accident report.
 However, it’s a good idea for you to create your own accident report.
 It’s not unusual for the at-fault party to accept responsibility right after the accident, only to change their story later.
 A personal accident report will also be useful to your car insurance company.
 Record the following information when drafting your accident report:

 Getting your life back on track after an accident can be a lengthy process.
 The road to recovery is even more difficult if you have suffered serious physical injury or property damage.
-An experienced local attorney can help you through the claim process.
-Learn how South Carolina law applies to your situation by receiving a free claim review from a local accident attorney.
+An experienced South Carolina injury law attorney can help you through the claim process and help you in court if necessary.

 Contact a qualified attorney.